-- 1. Issue the p4 client command, using the -S option to specify the name of the associated stream.
-(Example: p4 client -S //projectX/main bruno_projectX). - 2.
+1. Issue the p4 client command, using the -S option to specify the name of the associated stream.

+\$ p4 client -S //projectX/main bruno_projectX

 The workspace specification form is displayed.
-(Note the Stream: field, which is present only for stream-associated workspaces.) - 3.
-Configure the workspace root directory and any other desired settings, and save the specification.
-You do not need to change the View: because this field will be maintained by Perforce. - To verify that your workspace has been created, issue the p4 clients command.
-For example: p4 clients -S //projectX/main.
+(Note the Stream: field, which is present only for stream-associated workspaces.)

+2. Configure the workspace root directory and any other desired settings, and save the specification.

+You do not need to change the View: because this field is maintained by the server.

+3. Verify that your workspace has been created using p4 clients.

+\$ p4 clients -S //projectX/main

-Now you can populate the mainline with files.
+Now you can populate the mainline with files, as described in the next step.